BrandonTroche/StudentWork/README.md

 # StudentWork
 This repository is to hold links to the iOS work of my students.
+I was an iOS Software Development Instructor for Make School, Inc. based in San Fransisco, CA and hosted in New York, NY.
+Each of my students was very gifted and some went on to interview with FAANG companies.

 ### Each project on this list was made in Xcode 9 for iOS 10 using Swift 3.